virtual-labs/exp-q-learning-iiith/experiment/theory.md

 Where:

 max(Q(s',a')) is the maximum Q-value for the next state s' and all possible actions a'
 ```

+**On-policy methods update the Q-values based on the actions taken by the current policy, while off-policy methods use a different policy to update the Q-values.
+Thus Q-Learning is an off policy method as it updates the Q values based on max value instead of current policy**

 **5. Repeat steps 2-4**: Continue selecting actions, observing rewards, and updating Q-values until the agent reaches a terminal state or a maximum number of iterations.